 Please visit the planning portal to the Town and Country Planning Use Class for further guidance.

 Owners of listed assets can ask the Council to review the inclusion of an asset on the list.
-This is called an Internal Review and the procedure for this can be viewed here.
+This is called an Internal Review.
+[PDF, 0.2MB]

 If this review upholds the listing, an appeal to an independent body, called a First Tier Tribunal can be pursued by the Owner.

-For details of any of the Internal Reviews the Council has undertaken so far, please contact email@example.com
+For details of the Internal Reviews the Council has undertaken so far, please contact email@example.com

-The tables below show details of assets nominated, decisions reached, decisions under review and open moratoria.
+The tables below show the details of assets nominated, decisions reached, decisions under review and open moratoria.

 The Community Pub Business Support Programme is a two-year programme established to help support community ownership of pubs in England.
 Its value is £3.62 million and is jointly funded by the Department for Communities and Local Government and Power to Change.